 1. Stomach Trouble

-What happens is that when a person is stressed, the body will suppress non-essential systems so that the blood can travel to the areas of the body that need all of the energy it can get for the ‘fight or flight’ response.
+What happens is that when a person is stressed, the body will suppress non-essential systems so that the blood can travel to the areas of the body that need all the energy they can get for the ‘fight or flight’ response.
 The digestive system is one such system.
 When this only happens every now and then, it does not normally cause any long-term problems.
 But the bodies of people with anxiety exist in a frequent, if not constant, stressed state.
-That continued suppression of the digestive system often leads to stomach problems such as stomach aches, nausea, irritable bowel syndrome, diarrhea and constipation.
+That continued suppression of the digestive system often leads to stomach problems such as stomach aches, nausea, irritable bowel syndrome, diarrhea, and constipation.

-2. Burning Skin
+2. Burning or Itchy Skin

 Stress hormones also heavily impact the nervous system, so if a body is in this constant state of stress, the overly stimulated nervous system and sensory organs can ‘misbehave’ and accidentally send out signals of itchiness, as well as signals of pain, tingling, and numbness, when there is no need for those sensations to be there.

 3. Brain Fog

 In my opinion, this is one of the most distressing symptoms anxiety brings to many sufferers, myself included.
 Brain fog feels like there is a barrier between the brain and reality, so it is like being permanently detached from the surrounding world.

-This causes, among other things, difficulty in concentrating, in remembering things, in computing and comprehending new information, and in summoning up the brain power required to do intellectual tasks.
+As a result, this causes, among other things, difficulty in concentrating, in remembering things, in computing and comprehending new information, and in summoning up the brain power required to do intellectual tasks.
 This frequently makes parts of my job, which includes analyzing data and writing creative copy, more difficult than normal.
 What I find most distressing about brain fog is the constant feeling of detachment, where it is like nothing is real.

 This is not a symptom that I personally experience very often, but I have known it to happen with others.
-When the body is stressed, it prepares itself for the fight or flight response in a number of ways, including increasing blood flow, increasing heart rate, making the sufferer breathe too little or too much (hyper/hypoventilation), and overstimulating the nervous system (as mentioned before).
+When the body is stressed, it prepares itself for the fight or flight response in a number of ways, including increasing blood flow, increasing heart rate, making the sufferer breathe too little or too much (hyper/hypoventilation), and overstimulating the nervous system.
 If these things go on for too long, it often upsets a person’s sense of balance, which causes dizziness and light-headedness.
 In extreme circumstances, it can lead to fainting.

 This is an example of the stress response doing what it sets out to do.
 The stress hormones the body secretes stimulate the areas of the body that, back in prehistoric times, needed fuel and energy for either fighting an immediate threat or running away from one (hence the term ‘fight or flight response’).
 These same areas get stimulated in people with anxiety, but because that immediate threat is not actually there, that pent up energy has nowhere productive to go.

 This is another symptom that I have not personally experienced very often, but many people with anxiety suffer from a lot of pain, which can happen for a few reasons.
 For one, the fight or flight response causes muscles to tense up.
 If the fight or flight response is always on, those muscles remain tight for long periods of time, causing body aches and pains.

-Lastly, anxiety frequently causes fatigue and exhaustion.
+Anxiety frequently causes fatigue and exhaustion.
 Think again about times when you have been nervous or stressed.
 After that stressful period ends, many of us feel tired.
 This is because the elevated stress response causes one’s body to burn energy more quickly.
 If that stress response occurs frequently or is constant, like with anxiety sufferers, the body runs out of energy more quickly.

 These symptoms, as well as hundreds of others, demonstrate why the stigma surrounding anxiety and other mental illnesses needs to be broken, and these illnesses need to be taken seriously.